-Connect an LED cable to pins 7 and 8 of the Front Control Panel to use the Overheat/Fan Fail LED connections.
-The LED on pin 8 provides warnings of overheating.
-Refer to the tables below for pin definitions.
+Connect an LED cable to pins 7 and 8 of the Front Control Panel (JF1) to use UID/Overheat/Fan Fail/Power Fail LED connections.
+The LED on pin 8 provides warnings of overheating, power failure or fan failure.
+Refer to the tables below for details.